Airport Transfer Santiago de Compostela

 Santiago de Compostela

-Santiago de Compostela is the capital of Galicia, a region in northwest Spain.
-It is a place rich in history.
+Santiago de Compostela is a place rich in history.
 Thousands of pilgrims arrive here every year, having travelled along the famous Camino de Santiago or Saint James' Way.
 One of the town's highlights is the Catedral de Santiago de Compostela.
 Its construction began in 1075 but was paused several times.
 The magnificent edifice was finally consecrated in 1211.
 The cathedral was further expanded on several different occasions, in the 16th, 17th, and 18th centuries, so that it can nowadays accommodate 1200 visitors at the same time!

 The well-preserved Old Town was designated a UNESCO World Heritage site in 1985 and is described as "one of the world's most beautiful urban areas".
 Along its many narrow, winding streets, you will find an abundance of Romanesque-, Gothic- and Baroque-style buildings.
 Amongst others, there is the Monastery of San Martin Pinario, the Palace of Raxoi, and the Convent of San Francisco de Asis.
 The city also has several museums, including the Museum of the Galician People and the Museum of the Cathedral.

 Did you know?

 - The cathedral of Santiago de Compostela is depicted on three of the Spanish Euro coins (1 cent, 2 cents, and 5 cents).

 - Santiago de Compostela is one of the wettest areas in Spain.
 The rain falls mainly during the winter months.